libertyernie/PillowfortFs/README.md

 # PillowfortFs

-An F# / .NET library for logging into https://pillowfort.io and getting your username, avatar, and posts.
+An F# / .NET library for logging into https://pillowfort.io.

+Features:
+* Scraping username and avatar
+* Listing posts by user
+* Creating text posts
+* Creating photo posts from an existing URL

+Not supported:
+* Audio/video posts
+* Uploading photos
+* Other features

 This will probably break at some point as the site is updated and I can't promise I'll try to fix it.